rkitover/windows-dev-guide/README.md

 You can run any `cmd.exe` commands with `cmd /c <command>`.

-Many more things are available from winget, scoop and Chcolatey and other sources of course, at varying degrees of functionality.
+Many more things are available from WinGet, Scoop and Chcolatey and other sources of course, at varying degrees of functionality.

 ### Using tmux/screen with PowerShell